Comparing visits to the DMZ from North & South Korea

 The Demilitarized Zone that pads out the border between North and South Korea is one the last remnants of the Cold War.
-When hostilities ended between North and South Korea in 1953, the armistice that both sides committed to did not fully end the Korean War.
+When the Korean War ended in 1953, the armistice that both sides committed to did not fully resolve the conflict.

-That armistice also divided the Korean peninsula into two sovereign nations for the first time in its history.
+That armistice also officially divided the Korean peninsula into two sovereign nations for the first time in its history.

 The 160 mile long border between North and South Korea would become the focal point for the animosity and mistrust that would remain between the new nations for the next six decades.

-A demilitarised zone was marked out to run the length of the border, two and a half miles wide.
+demilitarised zone was marked out to run the length of the border, two and a half miles wide.
 This would supposedly act as a space free of military weapons or conflict, and help to keep the peace.
 Ultimately the DMZ became one of the most heavily armed places on earth.

 Within the DMZ sits Panmunjom, also known as the Joint Security Area (JSA), where both Koreas have a base.
 The Korean border splits the JSA right down the middle.